Zayul/-SCRIPTS-/SublimeText/[Misc]/[Proof Of Concept] Execute Seleciton/README.md

 To use ExecuteSelection:

+* copy the plugin folder to your `Packages` directory
+* select text to execute
-* use the included keybinding:
+* execute using the included keybinding:
 <kbd>Ctrl + Shift + Alt + Super + E</kbd>